deomorxsy/deorice/README.md

 - [presence.nvim](https://github.com/andweeb/presence.nvim/) is a cool way to understand how activity logic SDKs such as discord presence works, and also lua dotfile config for other apps.
 - [pio](https://docs.platformio.org/en/latest/core/installation/index.html) for espressif development.
 Install it also on the virtualenv, use it inside nvim or source outside while multiplexing with tmux.
 Also check [xtensa-qemetsu](https://github.com/deomorxsy/xtensa-qemetsu) for a CI/CD, qemu-based environment setup.
 - [lean.nvim](https://github.com/Julian/lean.nvim?tab=readme-ov-file), the neovim support for the Lean4 programming language and theorem prover

+### Breaking changes + Changelog

+The previous architecture was highly dependant on neovim/nvim-lspconfig under lsp-zero, which got a "dead project status".
+This repository is currently changing from require('nvim-lspconfig') to the vim.lsp.config syntax, which also replaces the lsp-zero method and make each component more modular [1/n].

+#### Plugins

+- [VonHeikemen/lsp-zero.nvim](https://github.com/VonHeikemen/lsp-zero.nvim) - project status: dead.
+"It took about 3 years but finally Neovim has solved all the issues that led to the creation of this plugin.
+Neovim v0.11 can provide everything you need without installing extra plugins.
+For those of you that still use Neovim v0.9 or v0.10, this blog post will show you a simple setup you can use as your base: [Getting started with Neovim's LSP client](https://vonheikemen.github.io/learn-nvim/feature/lsp-setup.html)."